This One Summer

 This One Summer is a graphic novel written by Mariko Tamaki and illustrated by Jillian Tamaki published by First Second Books in 2014.
 It is a coming of age story about two teenage friends, Rose and Windy, during a summer in Awago, a small beach town.
 Rose and Windy discover themselves and their sexuality while battling family dynamics and mental disabilities.

-Due to the content in the novel, This One Summer has also been censored and listed on the American Library Association’s “Top Ten Most Challenged Books” list in 2016 and 2018 for the use of its sexual scenes and mature topics.
-The novel has also won numerous awards including the Caldecott Medal in 2015.
+Due to the content in the novel, This One Summer has also been censored and listed on the American Library Association's "Top Ten Most Challenged Books" list in 2016 and 2018 for the use of its sexual scenes and mature topics.
+The novel has also won numerous awards including a Caldecott Honor in 2015.
+In 2023 a film adaptation was released starring Rose Pou-Pellicer, Juliette Havelange, Marina Foïs, Gael García Bernal, Chiara Mastroianni and directed by Éric Lartigau.

 Background

 The author of This One Summer, Mariko Tamaki, decided to begin her writing career when she was writing essays for Kiss Machine.
 While on tour for Kiss Machine, she met a woman making a short comic book series who inspired her to begin the novel, Skim.
-Skim was eventually selected by a young adult publisher and thus began Mariko’s profession as a young adult novelist.
+Skim was eventually selected by a young adult publisher and thus began Mariko's profession as a young adult novelist.
 Throughout each of her pieces of literature, author and feminist Mariko Tamaki finds equity and representation important for her works as seen in Skim and (You) Set Me on Fire.
-Both of these novels contain Asian protagonists, which she found important because “there are diverse experiences of race” and she wanted other young Asians to grow up with more novels to read about young Asian girls rather than just Obasan.
-Mariko’s cousin and illustrator of This One Summer, Jillian Tamaki, has also worked on previous novels with her including Skim.
-Jillian Tamaki also understands the importance of diversity and setting a “positive example” of race and gender because it is “not [her] interest to do any of that pedantic stuff."
+Both of these novels contain Asian protagonists, which she found important because "there are diverse experiences of race" and she wanted other young Asians to grow up with more novels to read about young Asian girls rather than just Obasan.
+Mariko's cousin and illustrator of This One Summer, Jillian Tamaki, has also worked on previous novels with her including Skim.
+Jillian Tamaki also understands the importance of diversity and setting a "positive example" of race and gender because it is "not [her] interest to do any of that pedantic stuff."